Chadius/Torrin-TBS/docs/README.md

 The Desert kingdom of Nabata kept a peace between dragons and humans while the rest of the continent of Elibe waged war.

 Presentation uses busts of up to 4 characters with limited conversation (2 lines of 25 characters.)

+# Tone and Pitch

+## Theatrical, not Cinematic
+In a stage play, you can embrace more absurdist tendencies.
+- Characters are willing to wink at the audience, or turn to them to express their current emotion
+- Tone can sometimes shift.
+A haunted train could have a delightful restaurant where someone remarks on the absurdity
+- The audience is taken on an entertaining trip, rather than witnessing an epic tale

+## Abstracted, not Realistic
+Due to constraints, I can't chance photo realism.
+For the art style I want more animation and keeping it loose.
+I'm not a fan of realism anyway.

+- Portraits to represent characters rather than elaborate 3D models
+- Art focuses on expression, not on accuracy

+## Community over Loneliness
+A sense of belonging.
+Finding your tribe.
+Teammates come from different origins and philosophies, but together they find a Home.
+- Lone Wolf mentality always backfires, no second opinion leads to risk and personal errors.
+- Rejecting help leads to unneeded stress.
+- Helping other people builds karma.

+## Similar works?
+### Fire Emblem 2003 (Game Boy Advance)
+This game and the previous game showcase the desert oasis, Nabata.
+Humans and Dragons coexist, ignoring the war between the two creatures that rage outside.
+One of the Great Human Heroes came to Nabata and raised a great sandstorm to protect them from outside invaders.

+Another wizard came and befriended the hero.
+Both studied magical arts, became fast friends and great residents of Nabata.
+Even the wizard found love.

+But when someone kidnapped his wife and children, the wizard tapped into ancient, uncontrollable magic to fight the kidnappers.
+He won at the cost of his soul.
+He was no more than a vessel to evil, and used the souls of the fallen to create facsimiles of humans.
+His goal: use his children to break the barrier between Elibe and the Dragon Realm, and let the Dragons raze the world.

+- Setting takes place in a magical realm between humans and fantastic creatures
+- Desert land infused with magical secrets
+- Oasis protected by a storm by a former hero.
+- Wizard falls in love and is corrupted when he tries to save his family

+### The Daevabad Trilogy
+City of Brass
+Kingdom of Copper
+Empire of Gold

+S.A.
+Chakraborty.
+2017

+(I only read the last 2 books)

+Nahri is a quick witten con artist who discovers she has links to the magical kingdom of Daevabad.
+Her song calls an efreet who whisks her off her feet, brings her to a nation full of djinn, and helps her discover her watery marid roots.
+She can heal, she can manipulate the lake.
+She's also disruptive to the status quo, and she forms an odd friendship with the prince.

+Her mother, her real mother, is still alive.
+The marids once ruled Daevabad through religious zealotry and were slaughtered by the current ruler's ancestors.
+Her mother's grief and revenge boil into a plot to kill the leaders and take over, even if she has to turn blind to her efreet sponsors who prod her into one atrocity after another.

+Nahri realizes she could just go home.
+But abandoning her heritage is like tearing off part of her identity.
+So she braves danger, forges uneasy alliances, and thinks quickly to save herself and her second home.

+- Water aligned main character
+- Underestimated mundane life
+- Sins of the ancestors lead to more pain down the road

+### Castlevania: Symphony of the Night
+Konami, 1997.
+(Sony Playstation 1 and Sega Saturn)

+The lord of vampires, the prince of darkness: Dracula himself!
+Fell in love with a human named Lisa.
+They bore a son named Alucard.
+For a moment, the vampire lord felt at peace.
+But when Lisa was burned at the stake for being a witch he renewed his war against humanity.
+Alucard fought alongside the vampire hunting clan, the Belmonts, to defeat his father.
+Then he went to sleep, to bury his cursed timeline.

+A few centuries later he awoke from his slumber, drawn to Castlevania.
+He soon learned that the current Belmont, Richter, had gone mad.
+He raised the castle in an effort to raise Dracula.
+He beat him once five years ago, and wanted the thrill of battle again- even if the evils of the world would rise again and claim the land.
+Alucard eventually earned the trust of Richter's friend Maria and learned of a sinister plot.

+Alucard reached the castle summit and saw through the illusion - the dark wizard Shaft had mind controlled Richter and played him as a puppet, perverting his holy powers to raise the castle and summon the dark lord.
+Alucard traveled through an inverted castle to kill the wizard and fight his father once again, reminding him of the love he once felt.
+Dracula retreated, thanking his son and destroying the castle.

+- Tortured hero struggling with the essence of evil
+- Bad guy learns to love and have a family
+- A fallen hero, seeking redemption